Sudan military leaders reinstate deposed prime minister

 Sudan’s deposed prime minister signed a deal with the military on Sunday that will see him reinstated, almost a month after a military coup put him under house arrest.
-According to the deal, the military will also release government officials and politicians arrested since the October 25 coup.
+A key pro-democracy group that has mobilized dozens of protests had dismissed the deal as “a form of betrayal.“

-The country’s top general, Abdel Fattah Burhan, said in televised statements that Abdalla Hamdok will lead an independent technocratic Cabinet until elections can be held.
+The deal, announced in a ceremony broadcast live on Sudan state TV, envisages an independent technocratic Cabinet to be led by Abdalla Hamdok until elections can be held.
 It remains unclear how much power the government would hold.
 It would still remain under military oversight.

-It also remains unclear whether all political parties and pro-democracy groups have signed off on the agreement.
+It also remains unclear whether any political parties or pro-democracy groups have signed off on the agreement.

+The deal expects the military to release government officials and politicians arrested since the Oct.
+25 coup.

 The coup, more than two years after a popular uprising forced the removal of longtime autocrat Omar al-Bashir and his Islamist government, has drawn international criticism.

-“The signing of this deal opens the door wide enough to address all the challenges of the transitional period,” said Hamdok, speaking at the signing ceremony broadcast on state TV.
+“The signing of this deal opens the door wide enough to address all the challenges of the transitional period,” said Hamdok, speaking at the signing ceremony.

 Sudanese have been taking to the streets in masses since the military takeover, which upended the country’s fragile transition to democracy.
 The agreement comes just days after doctors said at least 15 people were killed by live fire during anti-coup demonstrations.
 Hamdok has been held under house arrest by military leaders for weeks.